Elderjs/template/src/routes/blog/getting-started.md

 ## A Brief Look At Shortcodes

-Shortcodes a great way to customize otherwise static content.
+Shortcodes are a great way to customize otherwise static content.
 They are especially useful when using a CMS or external content store.
 The most common use cases include:

 1. You need a placeholder for dynamic content that isn't available when the static content is written.
 1. You want a future proof way of adding 'design flair' to your site.